Judge Roy Moore Demands That Beverly Young Nelson Yearbook Be Sent For Handwriting Analysis

 Judge Roy Moore and his legal team are demanding that attorney Gloria Allred release Beverly Young Nelson’s yearbook to an independent forensic examiner to determine the authenticity of his signature.
-One of Moore’s accusers, Nelson claims that Roy Moore sexually assaulted her when she was 16.
+As one of Moore’s accusers, Nelson claims that Roy Moore sexually assaulted her when she was 16.

 Judge Moore, a candidate for U.S. Senate from Alabama, allegedly signed her yearbook shortly after Christmas 1977, but Moore claims that his signature was tampered with and that he doesn’t even know Nelson.

 A controversial and insurgent Republican, Moore has denied the misconduct accusations against him by six women, and the GOP leadership, who backed appointed Senator Luther Strange in the primary, has called upon him to drop out.
 Some lawmakers have withdrawn their previous endorsement of his candidacy.
-Moore has insisted he is staying in and is supported by the state GOP despite the scandal.
+Moore has insisted he is staying in the race and is supported by the state GOP despite the scandal.
 Polling data for the December 12 matchup with Democrat Doug Jones is all over the map.

-Although developments seem to be unfolding by the minute, they have now been somewhat overshadowed by news that U.S. Senator Al Franken made improper advances on model/media personality Leeann Tweeden.
+Although developments seem to be unfolding by the minute, they have now been somewhat overshadowed by news that U.S. Senator Al Franken made improper advances to and groped model/media personality Leeann Tweeden.
 Franken, a Minnesota Democrat, is perhaps previously best known as “Stuart Smalley” from Saturday Night Live.
-Franken has issued a formal apology to Tweeden.
+Franken issued a formal apology to Tweeden after she released a photo of Franken grabbing her breasts as she slept.

 The most explosive allegation against Judge Roy Moore so far is that he had a sexual encounter with a different woman when she was 14 and he was 32.